janus-idp/backstage-plugins/plugins/orchestrator-common/src/generated/docs/markdown/Apis/DefaultApi.md

 Get workflow status list

-    Retrieve an array of workflow statuses
+    Retrieve array with the status of all instances

 ### Parameters
 This endpoint does not need any parameter.